-On May 31, 2013, we paid approximately \$51.0 million to retire 11 mortgages guaranteed by HUD that were assumed in connection with our acquisition of certain subsidiaries of CapitalSource in June 2010.
-The retirement of the 11 HUD mortgages resulted in a net gain of approximately \$11.1 million.
-The net gain included the write-off of approximately \$11.3 million related to the premium for recording the debt at fair value at the time of the transaction offset by a prepayment fee of approximately \$0.2 million.
+On September 30, 2014, we paid approximately \$36.1 million to retire four HUD mortgages that were assumed as part of a December 2012 acquisition.
+The payoff resulted in a \$1.6 million gain on the extinguishment of the debt due to the write-off of the \$3.3 million premium recorded at the time of acquisition offset by a prepayment fee of approximately \$1.7 million.